 More Tax Tips for People Living and Working in Different States

-There are a couple of important exceptions worth noting.
+A different sort of complication arises if you work in the U.S.'s capital.
 The District of Columbia allows residents of any U.S. state an exemption from D.C. income taxes, although they still must file in their home states.
 Other multi-state regions aren't quite as accommodating.
-In fact, some would even argue that three states in particular are overtaxing workers.
-Find out which ones below [source: Moreno].
+In fact, some would even argue that three states in particular are overtaxing workers [source: Moreno].